Foreign involvement in the Syrian civil war: United Kingdom

-Since August 2011, Britain insists, along with the US and France and some Arab states, that the Syrian president Bashar Assad must step down.
+Since August 2011, Britain insists, along with the US and France and some Arab states, that the Syrian president Bashar al-Assad must step down.

 In June 2012, following unconfirmed reports from an Israeli website that SAS Commandos were conducting covert operations within Syrian territory, operating from Turkey on 26 June 2012, it was reported that the prospect of British special forces entering Syria on the ground was growing.

 In 2012, the UK provided opposition forces with non-lethal military aid, including communications equipment and medical supplies, and the UK was reported to have provided intelligence support from its Cyprus bases, revealing Syrian military movements to Turkish officials, who then passed on the information to the Free Syrian Army.

 On 29 August 2013, a vote was held in the British House of Commons to decide whether the United Kingdom would join the United States in initiating militant action against the use of chemical weapons by the Syrian government: the Prime Minister David Cameron′s motion was defeated by 285 votes to 272.
 Although the prime minister does not need parliamentary approval for military action, Cameron said that he would respect this Parliamentary decision and that the UK would not take part in military action in Syria.

 Mid November 2015, the UK co-sponsored a French-drafted UN Security Council resolution urging UN members to "take all necessary measures" in the fight against ISIL and al-Nusra Front.

 On 20 November 2015, the UN Security Council unanimously passed the French-British drafted-sponsored resolution.